Trump says US must send more weapons to Ukraine, days after ordering pause in deliveries

 Russia fired more than 100 drones at civilian areas of Ukraine overnight, authorities said.

-Russia recently has intensified its airstrikes on civilian areas after more than three years of war.
+Russia recently has intensified its airstrikes on civilian areas.
 In the past week, Russia launched some 1,270 drones, 39 missiles and almost 1,000 powerful glide bombs at Ukraine, Ukrainian President Volodymyr Zelenskyy said Monday.

-Leavitt said Defense Secretary Pete Hegseth ordered the global review of weapons and aid to ensure that “everything that’s going out the door aligns with America’s interests.”
+Leavitt said Defense Secretary Pete Hegseth ordered the global review to ensure that “everything that’s going out the door aligns with America’s interests.”

-Zelenskyy said Saturday that Ukraine had signed deals with European allies and a leading U.S. defense company to step up drone production, ensuring Kyiv receives “hundreds of thousands” more this year.
+Zelenskyy says Ukraine has signed deals with European allies and a leading U.S. defense company to step up drone production, ensuring Kyiv receives “hundreds of thousands” more this year.

-“Air defense is the main thing for protecting life,” Zelenskyy wrote on Telegram on Monday.
+“Air defense is the main thing for protecting life,” Zelenskyy wrote Monday on Telegram.

 That includes developing and manufacturing interceptor drones that can stop Russia's long-range Shahed drones, he said.